nd1234/asdxzc/README.md

 # asdxzc
 The world isn't a wish granting factory.
 What shines for you may burn others.
-Have a fucking lucky day.
+Have a lucky day.
+Stop teasing and irritating others.